Zinnia Kumar

-Zinnia Kumar is an Australian fashion model and scientist.
-She was the first Indian model to appear on the cover of Vogue Australia.
+Zinnia Kumar is an Australian fashion model.

 Career

 Fashion modelling

 Kumar has appeared on magazine covers for Vogue Australia, Harper's Bazaar, Vogue India, Russh, CAP74024, Love Want, More or Less and Porter which called her a 'Force of Nature'.

-Kumar rose to prominence as the first South Asian Australian and first Indian to cover Vogue Australia in 62 years.
-Kumar was recognised in 2019 as one of "the 50 Most Influential Global Indians" by Vogue India and in 2021 was nominated as a "Social Mover and change maker" by models.com.
+Kumar rose to prominence as the first South Asian Australian to cover Vogue Australia in 62 years.
+Kumar was recognised in 2019 as one of "the 50 Most Influential Global Indians" by Vogue India.

 Kumar has since 2019 featured in publications Russh, Interview Magazine, Another Magazine, British Vogue, Vogue China, Vogue Singapore, Vogue France, Vogue Italia, Vogue Germany, Vogue Korea, CAP74024, Vogue India', Vogue Australia, Harpers Bazaar (US), Harpers Bazaar Australia and walked shows for Dior, Jacquemus and Vivienne Westwood among others.

 Noted for her sense of style, combining vintage and vamp aesthetics, Kumar has attended red carpets and sat front row at Miu Miu, Chanel, Rabanne, Victoria Beckham, Jacquemus, Mugler, Boss, Ellie Saab, Balenciaga, British Fashion Awards, the Nita Mukesh Ambani Cultural Centre opening and the Paris Opera Ballet charity gala.
 In 2022, Kumar created a viral sustainable red carpet moment for the British Fashion Awards, wearing an upcycled Yohji Yamamoto dress and sustainable diamonds from Chopard.

 In film she has featured in Wonder Woman as an Amazonian warrior.

-Zinnia Kumar’s path to modelling was far from straightforward.
-Initially scouted, she faced rejection from every agency in her birth country due to her race.
-Zinnia then abandoned her modelling aspirations and relocated to the UK to study.
-In the UK, she was signed as a model.
+Kumar was first scouted as a model at a department store in Sydney, but did not secure representation with any Australian modelling agencies.
+She later moved to the United Kingdom to pursue her PhD studies.
+While in the UK, she was scouted again and subsequently signed with a modelling agency, marking the beginning of her professional career.